ojm-it/modddels_1/modddels_annotations/README.md

 Depending on the modddel, there are different types of validations, which are run in a specific order.
 If all the validations pass, then the modddel is *Valid*.
 Otherwise, it is *Invalid* and holds a failure.
 The *Invalid* state is further subdivided into multiple states, each one corresponding to a failed validation.

-The different states a Modddel can have are represented with **Sealed Classes**.
+The different states a Modddel can have are represented with **Union Cases Classes**.
 This allows to deal with the different states of the Modddel in a compile-safe way, making impossible states impossible.

 # Table of contents